InHouse-Banana/DataScientistChallenge/README.md

 		![baseline_distribution_numerical_features](images/baseline_distribution_numerical_features.png)

 	- The target `default.payment.next.month` is unbalanced hence, after doing the train/test split the minority class `default.payment.next.month = 1` will be upscaled.
-This is done at this stage otherwise there would be leakage of elements from training into the testing set.
+This is done at this stage otherwise there would be [information leakage](https://www.section.io/engineering-education/data-leakage/#:~:text=Data%20leakage%20is%20a%20problem,have%20exaggerated%20results%20during%20training.) from the training into the testing set.

 		![baseline_targets_distribution](images/baseline_targets_distribution.png)